awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-importing.md

 For information about creating an IAM policy, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.
 For information about attaching an IAM policy, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.

-### IAM Service Role for AWS KMS Encryption<a name="custom-copy-importing-prerequisites-permissions-kms"></a>
+### IAM service role for AWS KMS encryption<a name="custom-copy-importing-prerequisites-permissions-kms"></a>

 When you import a custom model, you must authorize Amazon Comprehend to use AWS KMS keys in either of the following cases:
 + You are importing a custom model that is encrypted with a customer managed key in AWS KMS\.
 In this case, Amazon Comprehend needs access to the KMS key so that it can decrypt the model during the import\.
 + You want to encrypt the new custom model that you create with the import, and you want to use a customer managed key\.
 In this case, Amazon Comprehend needs access to your KMS key so that it can encrypt the new model\.

 To authorize Amazon Comprehend to use these AWS KMS keys, you create an *IAM service role*\.
 This type of IAM role allows an AWS service to access resources in other services on your behalf\.
-For more information about service roles, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
+For more information about service roles, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 If you use the Amazon Comprehend console to import, you can have Amazon Comprehend create the service role for you\.
 Otherwise, you must create a service role in IAM before you import\.